 In other news, former Raiders right offensive tackle Cornell Green signed with the Buffalo Bills on Monday.
 The Raiders had no interest in signing the unrestricted free agent.

 Green, 33, started 38 games during his three seasons with the Raiders.
-However, he also was one of the league's most-penalized linemen during that
+However, he also was one of the league's most-penalized linemen during that time and he is considered past his prime.

 The Raiders intend to let Khalif Barnes, Langston Walker and Erik Pears compete for the vacancy during training camp.